-delivering courses via alternative means, such as blended or distance learning.
+• delivering programmes via alternative means, such as blended or online learning.
 Where such an approach is taken, Study Group will consider whether this is appropriate for enrolled students who would be affected.
-Disruption to operation of an ISC during term-time Unexpected disruption to the operation of the ISC, for example due to weather Low Moderate There can sometimes be unforeseen events which result in disruption to the operation of an ISC and therefore affect the delivery of aspects of a course.
-These cannot always be predicted, but our Business Continuity Plans (in place with each of our ISCs) set out how activities will be maintained should there be an incident that interrupts normal operations (short or long term).
-Where events result in term-time course disruption, the ISC will normally consider whether it is practicable to make changes to course delivery, rather than closing or suspending an affected course.
-Actions to minimise disruption may include: • temporary short-term suspension of course delivery (e.g. where it is not possible to access buildings due to weather), with appropriate actions to mitigate the impact on students; • changing the course delivery location or method, which may include blended or distance learning; • changing the staffing of a course, including recruitment of area specialists, where required and appropriate; • offering students the opportunity to transfer to an alternative unaffected course at the ISC (if available).
-Course no longer available or substantially amended No longer viable to deliver a course(s), or substantial changes to material components of a course(s) within the ISC Moderate Moderate Following periodic reviews of courses, it may sometimes be necessary to significantly alter the content of a course, and in some cases, withdraw them altogether.
+Disruption to the operation of a delivery centre during term- time Unexpected disruption to the operation of the centre, for example due to weather Low Moderate There can sometimes be unforeseen events which result in disruption to the operation of a delivery centre and therefore affect the delivery of aspects of a programme.
+These cannot always be predicted, but our Business Continuity Plans (in place with each of our delivery centres) set out how activities will be maintained should there be an incident that interrupts normal operations (short or long term).
+Where events result in term-time programme disruption, the centre will normally consider whether it is practicable to make changes to programme delivery, rather than closing or suspending an affected programme.
+Actions to minimise disruption may include: temporary short-term suspension of programme delivery (e.g. where it is not possible to access buildings due to weather), with appropriate actions to mitigate the impact on students; changing the programme delivery location or method, which may include blended or online learning; changing the staffing of a programme, including recruitment of subject area specialists, where required and appropriate; • offering students the opportunity to transfer to an alternative unaffected programme at the centre (if available and appropriate).
+Programme no longer available or substantially amended No longer viable to deliver a programme(s), or substantial Moderate Moderate Following periodic reviews of programmes, it may sometimes be necessary to significantly alter the content of a programme, and in some cases, withdraw them altogether.
 Such decisions are not taken lightly and will normally be planned ahead so that current students can complete their studies, and prospective students are given sufficient notice.
-It will be highly unusual to significantly alter or withdraw a course after term has started.
-In addition, we review the viability of courses in the lead up to the start of term to check that they have recruited the minimum number of students required.
-If a course cannot run due to low numbers, we will seek to notify students at least two months before the start of term (where possible).
-In these cases, we will offer students the option to: • transfer to an alternative course at their chosen ISC; • transfer to an equivalent course at another ISC; • defer their application to the next intake point; • request a refund in line with our refunds policy (see below).
+It will be highly unusual to significantly alter or withdraw a programme after term has started. changes to material components of a programme(s) within the delivery centre In addition, we review the viability of programmes in the lead up to the start of term to ensure that they have recruited the minimum number of students required.
+If a programme cannot run due to low numbers, we will seek to notify applicants at least two months before the start of term (where possible).
+In these cases, we will offer applicants the option to: transfer to an alternative programme at their chosen delivery centre; transfer to an equivalent programme at another delivery centre; defer their application to the next intake point;